ioccc-src/winner/1993/cmills/README.md

 	speed	update speed from 1 to 9 (default is 9)

-## Judges' comments
+## Judges' comments:

 From the San Jose Mercury News (May 15, 1993 page 20A "West Hackers trounce East in computer quiz game"):

 	"Since 1984, a contest has been held on Usenet for the most unreadable, creative, bizarre but working C program", Gates